-At the heart of the Taft Summer School is a group of teaching interns who work closely with students in a small residential community.
+At the heart of the Taft Summer School is a group of teaching fellows who work closely with students in a small residential community.
 From outstanding colleges and universities, the Summer School selects 10-12 juniors and seniors who express an interest in education.
-Interns experience each facet of boarding school faculty life, enabling them to make more informed decisions regarding their future in the teaching profession.
+Fellows experience each facet of boarding school faculty life, enabling them to make more informed decisions regarding their future in the teaching profession.
 More importantly, the experience provides them the opportunity to work with young people and interact within a collegial education community.

 - How you will benefit

 - Interview Dates

 - Work with a senior teacher in one major course, beginning as an observer and eventually teaching independently.
 This approach combines a gradual introduction to classroom teaching with a maximum amount of guidance and support from the senior teacher.

 - Teach or co-teach one afternoon elective course.

 - Serve as an advisor to 5 or 6 Summer School students.

 - Applicants must have completed their junior or senior year of college.

 - Desired college majors: Science, English, Mathematics, History, Education, foreign languages, ESL, Studio Art, and Photography.

 - Minimum GPA: 3.0